 How to Plan a Wedding for $10,000 or Less

 When you start planning your wedding, it’s tempting to dive right into the most creative aspect—the details!
 But, before you begin exploring color palettes, styles, flowers, and more, press pause and decide on the budget, you (and everyone contributing financially toward your wedding day) are comfortable spending.
-Keep in mind: you can plan a wedding on any budget!—just use our 1-Page Wedding Plan!
-So far in our series, we’ve shared how to plan a wedding for up to $500, $1,000, and $5,000.
-Today, we’re breaking down how to plan a wedding with our most indulgent budget yet.
-From a traditional soiree at a venue to a destination fête, we’re including six ways you can celebrate with a $10,000 wedding budget.
+At Honeyfund, we don’t want family, friends, social media, or any other outside opinions to pressure you into feeling like you have to follow so-called wedding planning norms or budget averages.
+We want to encourage you to plan a wedding that’s true to your unique vision, and your authentic budget!
+We’re showing you that it’s possible to plan a wedding for up to $500, $1,000, and $5,000.
+Today, we’re breaking down six ways you can celebrate with a $10,000 wedding budget—still far less than the national average.
+Meaning you’ll still have money in your pocket to take that dream honeymoon!

 How to host a wedding at a venue for $10,000